taviroquai/OSS-Independent-Evaluation-Model/README.md

  - **Reliability / Stability** - Run tests that can break the application at run-time, that affect users expectations or companies business, as of: introduce changes to the source code; large user input; introduce changes in data storage, etc...
  - **Efficiency** - The source code and software architecture attributes that ensure high performance once the application is in run-time mode.
 The measurements of time and space required of the software operations / services.
  - **Security** - A measure of the likelihood of potential security breaches due to poor coding practices and architecture.
 This quantifies the risk of encountering critical vulnerabilities that compromises important information.
- - **Maintainability** - Measures source-code size, forkability, documentation, and other factors that turns hard to make improvements or apply corrections to the source-code.
+ - **Maintainability** - Measures source-code size, forkability, documentation, project managementand other factors that turns hard to make improvements or apply corrections to the source-code.
  - **Portability** - Measures in which enviroments the software can be executed.
  - **Usability** - Measures the software interface usage against users of different cultures, education level and handycaped.